-After Apple Pay came to market it was expected from Google to come up with same service as mobile phone is becoming crucial medium from connecting people to shopping to paying bills.
+After Apple Pay came to market, it was expected that Google to come up with the same service as the mobile phone is becoming a crucial medium from connecting people to shopping to paying bills.

-The company also partnered with the top payments processors including Braintree, CyberSource, First Data, Stripe and Vantiv to make integration easier so that developers get an open platform and can add Android Pay as their favourite apps.
+The company also partnered with the top payment processors, including Braintree, CyberSource, First Data, Stripe, and Vantiv, to make integration easier so that developers get an open platform and can add Android Pay as their favorite apps.

 Android is used in 85% of the total smartphones globally.
-With the announcement of Android Pay which is expected to be launched later this year mobile payment is going to revolutionize the whole payment system.
+With the announcement of Android Pay, which is expected to be launched later this year, mobile payment is going to revolutionize the whole payment system.

-Another important feature of this system you need not be worried about your personal information while the payment is processing the app will send virtual account number instead of actual credit or debit card number- giving you an extra security.
-In case of loss or stolen device users can lock the device with Android Device Manager and can recreate a new password to keep their information safe.
+Another important feature of this system is that you need not be worried about your personal information.
+While the payment is processing, the app will send virtual account numbers instead of actual credit or debit card numbers, giving you extra security.